What Exactly Does a Baby Cockroach Look Like?

 When they emerge from their sac, these nymphs are often white, to begin with.
 As they continue to develop their skin often turns into a brownish-black color before reaching full maturity.

 In the United States, the two most common types of cockroaches are The American Cockroach and the German Cockroach.
 While both types are very dangerous, the American cockroach is considered to be the largest home-invading species

 Known by its proper name the Periplaneta Americana, the American cockroach is 35-40 mm in length and its color ranges from a shiny reddish to chocolate brown color.

 Female American cockroaches can produce between 6 and 14 egg capsules throughout their lifetime and can store sperm.
 Storing sperm allows them to continue to reproduce without mating.

-The German cockroach is typically found inside and is known for reproducing very rapidly, as the females are capable of producing up to 300 offspring during her lifetime.
+is typically found inside and is known for reproducing very rapidly, as the females are capable of producing up to 300 offspring during her lifetime.

 In size, they are a bit smaller than American cockroaches, but reach sexual maturity much sooner and lay larger egg capsules.
 A German cockroach egg capsule contains between 30 to 40 eggs.